 Here’s a look at the channel window:

 When you click on one of the channels, you will find the stocks that meet the criteria for the scan of that channel.
 There are a few convenient scans built in.
 For example, if you click on the “After Hours” channel, you can find the most volatile stocks, volume leaders, and real-time alerts.

 There are plenty of channels to choose from, so new users should explore all of them to see which ones will be most useful for daily trading.

 Charts & News

-Before we move on to some of the other scanning features, let’s take a quick look at some of the “decision support” tools.
-For most traders, a scan alert is just the starting point.
-The scan alerts you to significant price action, and you follow up with your own research.
+Before we move on to some of the other scanning features, let’s take a quick look at some of the decision support tools that Trade Ideas offers.
+For most traders, a scan alert is just a starting point.
+It alerts you to significant price action, and then you can follow up with your own research.